moralesresearch/Menu/README.md

 ```
 user@FreeBSD$ export GTK_MODULES=appmenu-gtk-module
-user@FreeBSD$ gmenudbusmenuproxy &
+user@FreeBSD$ dde-globalmenu-service &
-# Now launch firefox
+Created menu on ":1.42"
+Inited window with menu for 41943043 on ":1.42" at app "" win "" unity "/org/appmenu/gtk/window/0"
+Registering DBus object path "/MenuBar/1"
-kde.dbusmenuproxy: Got an empty menu for 0 on ":1.103" at "/org/appmenu/gtk/window/0"
+Got an empty menu for 0 on ":1.42" at "/org/appmenu/gtk/window/0"
 ```

-Same for Thunderbird. `kde.dbusmenuproxy: Got an empty menu for 0 on ":1.152" at "/org/appmenu/gtk/window/1".
+Same for Thunderbird.

 ## License